Generating Natural Language Queries for More Effective Systematic Review Screening Prioritisation: Introduction

-Current state-of-the-art screening prioritisation methods employ BERT-based neural rankers~\cite{wang2022neural}.
-They are based on a fundamental but ultimately unwarranted assumption: that the title of the systematic review has been already conceived and is available prior to screening to be used as query for ranking.
-However, according to the systematic review protocol, the review title is not required to be formulated ahead of searching~\cite{deeks2022cochrane, higgins2019cochrane}; it is common for the title to be finalised at the time of writing~\cite{deeks2022cochrane,higgins2019cochrane}.
-Instead, most systematic reviews have only a rough working title, typically just a few keywords of the study~\cite{wang2022little}.
-The effectiveness of a working title for screening prioritisation may not be comparable to that of the final title~\cite{gregory2018introduction}: In fact, in Table~\ref{table-oracle-vs-practical-effectivenss}, we show the effectiveness of a neural ranker for screening prioritisation (Section~\ref{sec-neural-ranker}) on the Seed-Collection dataset~\cite{wang2022little}, which contains both final and working titles of systematic reviews.
-The results clearly show how the practice of evaluating methods on the final titles leads to largely over-estimated effectiveness measurements.
-How, then, can screening prioritisation be performed if the final titles of reviews are unavailable at the time of screening?
+Currently, the most advanced screening prioritisation methods use BERT-based neural rankers~\cite{wang2022neural}.
+They are based on a fundamental but ultimately unjustified assumption that the title of the systematic review has already been conceived and is available as a query for ranking before screening.
+However, according to the systematic review protocol, the title of the review does not have to be formulated before the search~\cite{deeks2022cochrane, higgins2019cochrane}: as a rule, the title is only determined at the time of writing.
+Instead, most systematic reviews have only a rough working title, usually just a few keywords of the study~\cite{wang2022little}.
+Our experiments show that using a working title for screening prioritisation is not competitive to using the final title~\cite{gregory2018introduction}: When applied to the Seed Collection dataset~\cite{wang2022little}, which contains both working and final titles of systematic reviews, the effectiveness of a neural ranker (Section~\ref{sec-neural-ranker}) depends strongly on which of the two title versions is used (Table~\ref{table-oracle-vs-practical-effectivenss}, top rows)~\footnote{Please note, in our ACM published paper, the result of working title in Seed Collection was wrong due to bug in data pre-processing, the is updated here, and the update of the result does not have any influence to the observation and conclusion made from this paper.} .
+Using the final title largely overestimates the achievable effectiveness.